Adjustable versus fixed rate loans

 A fixed-rate loan features the same payment amount for the entire duration of your loan.
 Your property taxes may go up (or rarely, down), and so might the homeowner's insurance in your monthly payment.
 For the most part payments for a fixed-rate mortgage will increase very little.

 During the early amortization period of a fixed-rate loan, most of your payment pays interest, and a significantly smaller percentage toward principal.
 The amount paid toward principal increases up gradually every month.

-Borrowers can choose a fixed-rate loan to lock in a low rate.
-People choose these types of loans because interest rates are low and they want to lock in this lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
-Call AmeriBest Mortgage at (321) 777-7277 to discuss your situation with one of our professionals.
+You might choose a fixed-rate loan to lock in a low interest rate.
+People select these types of loans when interest rates are low and they want to lock in at the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call AmeriBest Mortgage at (321) 777-7277 to discuss how we can help.

-ARMs most often feature their lowest, most attractive rates toward the start of the loan.
-They guarantee the lower interest rate for an initial period that varies greatly.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
-It then adjusts every year.
-These types of loans are fixed for a number of years (3 or 5), then adjust.
-These loans are usually best for people who anticipate moving within three or five years.
-These types of ARMs are best for borrowers who will move before the initial lock expires.
+ARMs most often feature the lowest, most attractive rates toward the start.
+They usually guarantee that rate from a month to ten years.
+You've likely read about 5/1 or 3/1 ARMs.
+For these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then they adjust.
+Loans like this are best for borrowers who expect to move within three or five years.
+These types of adjustable rate loans benefit borrowers who plan to sell their house or refinance before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (321) 777-7277.
 It's our job to answer these questions and many others, so we're happy to help!